Powback/Bad-Company-2-Map-Editor/README.md

 This is a Unity 3D project that is in development.

 Currently, it allows basic loading of decompiled dbx files and converted 3d models.
+You can't export the maps yet.

 # Goals
 The main goal here is to create a fully functional 3D map editor that allows you to both edit existing maps and create entirely new ones from scratch.
-It will hopefully be possible to port maps in the future.

-# Completed
-* HavokEntity
-  * Correctly imports all HavokEntites at correct locations.
-Actual physcis is not needed.
-* Texture importing
-  * All textures should be exported and converted.
-Some textures seem to be missing, but it's likely that I just can't find the correct one.

-# Progress
+# Features
-* 70% - Map loading
+* Map Data loading
-  * Correctly imports all data, but it still has to be placed into the correct containers.
-  * Will be completed once I bother.
-It's a boring task.
-Feel free to help out!
-  * Just create a new script in the scripts/type folder.
-You just need to copy the Instance field and array names in there.
-* 90% - Object Loading
+* Model Loading
-  * Sometimes places objects akwardly.
-Might have something to do with scale.
-Only affects certain items.
-* 100% - Fix rotation
-  * Rotation seems to work fine.
-* 0% - Saving
-  * Will be worked on when the above are finished.
-  *

-#Need more work
- * Terrain loading
+* Terrain Loading
-   * The Terrain loading is almost finished.
-It can automatically convert maps, but it can't use them automatically yet.
-I've got a solution for this, but it's not fully implemented.

-# Planned
-* Custom textures
-* importing lightning
-  * Needs more research.
-* importing weather.
-  * Needs more research.
-* Basic position/rotation editing
-  * More spesifically, a UI interface for it.
-Allowing the editor to be ran without the Unity Editor.
-* Advanced editing
-  * Adding and removing objects.
-* Creating maps from scratch.
-  * Will need to import the standard map objects (HUD, VO) and place them correctly.
-More research needed.

-# Future
-* Texture editing
-  * Will need to research how frostbite handles object textures and shaders.
-* Custom models
+* HavokEntity Loading
-  * Need to convert objects to .meshdata and correctly export all needed data.
-* BF3 map loading with Rime
-  * Can hopefully allow you to port BC2 maps to BF3 and vice versa.
-* Load Source Engine maps
-  * Hopefully it will be possible to import Source Engine maps in the future.

 # Why Unity?
 Unity provides a fast rendering engine with a lot of room for expansion.
 It loads quickly and is extremely customizable.
 While it's mostly used for game development, it's an excellent platform for projects such as this one.